bbardoczy/bbardoczy.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am an Economist at the [Federal Reserve Board of Governors](https://www.federalreserve.gov/econres/bence-a-bardoczy.htm), where I serve in the [Macroeconomic and Quantitative Studies](https://www.federalreserve.gov/econres/rsmaqs-staff.htm) section within the Division of Research and Statistics.
+I am a macroeconomist in the [Macroeconomic and Quantitative Studies](https://www.federalreserve.gov/econres/rsmaqs-staff.htm) section of the [Federal Reserve Board of Governors](https://www.federalreserve.gov/econres/bence-a-bardoczy.htm).
 My research focuses on how micro heterogeneity interacts with the macroeconomy and affects economic policy.

 I am part of the development team for [Sequence-Space Jacobian](https://github.com/shade-econ/sequence-jacobian).
 A Python toolkit for analyzing dynamic macroeconomic models with (or without) rich microeconomic heterogeneity.